Does Your CMDB Cover Kubernetes, Lambda, and Serverless? A Complete Cloud Discovery Guide

 Does Virima discover AWS EKS Kubernetes clusters?

 Yes.
 Virima’s IT Discovery platform discovers Amazon Elastic Kubernetes Service (EKS) clusters via the AWS API.
 Discovery captures EKS clusters as configuration items with their cluster name, ARN, Kubernetes version, API endpoint, and status.
-Virima also discovers EKS managed node groups — including instance type, scaling configuration, and node image version and workloads (Deployments, StatefulSets, DaemonSets) running within the cluster.
-All discovered EKS resources populate the Virima CMDB with parent-child relationships and are available in ViVID Service Mapping for service dependency visualization.
+Virima also discovers EKS managed node groups, including instance type, scaling configuration, and node image version, as well as workloads (Deployments, StatefulSets, DaemonSets) running within the cluster.

 Does Virima support AWS ECS discovery?